hubert-thieriot/effective-advocacy-project/docs/posts/narrative_framing.md

 ---
 # Narrative Framing for **Air Pollution**, **Energy Transition**, **Animal Welfare**

-<div class="tldr">I identify and track a set of narrative framings across media articles on different topics using LLMs and other NLP techniques.
+<div class="tldr">I identify and track a set of narrative framings across text corpora—from media articles to TV news transcripts, radio programs, forums, Reddit, and other sources—on different topics using LLMs and other NLP techniques.
 This helps see how issues are discussed, detect trends and shifts, surface outlets/journalists to prioritize, inform advocacy and potentially gauge intermediate impact.</div>

 <div class="disclaimer">